India Someday North India budget group tour detailed plan

 - Which activity will be in which city

-- Amazing spots/monuments that we will stop at while driving between cities
+- Amazing spots/monuments that we will stop at while driving in-between cities

-Welcome to India, a land of colours and spices – Credit: Abhik DasPlan your trip
+Welcome to India, a land of colours and spices (Photo Credit – Thigala Shri)

 We will start your morning a little slow with introductions (as some of you may be jet-lagged) and then venture out to explore the city.
 We will use a mix of public transport (trains, buses and taxis) to explore a bunch of touristy and non-touristy sights.
 We will be with you throughout this day.

-Some of the possible highlights would be the Jain Temple, with lovely sea views, a very cute (free entry) Gandhi museum, a very interesting open air laundry (dhobi ghat) and just in general just being plugged into the city riding buses with locals and seeing the craziness on the streets of Mumbai first-hand.
+Some of the possible highlights would be the Jain Temple, with lovely sea views, a very cute (free entry) Gandhi museum, a very interesting open-air laundry (Dhobi Ghat) and just in general being plugged into the city riding buses with locals and seeing the craziness on the streets of Mumbai first-hand.

 Lest we forget, an introduction to some local Indian food.

-You cannot visit Mumbai without tasting the delicious street food – Credit: Andreas MariottiPlan your trip
+You cannot visit Mumbai without tasting the delicious street food (Photo Credit – Bharat Mirchandani)

 A slum tour in Mumbai is an eye-opening experience.
 You will see a very densely populated part of Mumbai, but the way they live and how industrious they are would amaze you.
-Including travel, the slum tour can take anywhere between four to five hours.
+Including travel, the slum tour can take anywhere between 4-5 hours.
 We’d spend the evening trying some Bollywood Dance moves.